fodorbalint/PathMaker/README.md

 19: 0.2<br />
 21: 0.1

 To discover 9-specific patterns, I run the program keeping it left as long as the time to get to the first error is too big.
 After that, I will run it randomly.
-Right now, the first 13 826 walkthroughs are completed before we encounter a situation.
+The first 13 826 walkthroughs are completed before we encounter a situation.
 It is similar to the last one we discovered on 7 x 7:

 <img align="top" src="References/1007.svg" width="42.86%"/>